 The Bighorn Sheep Access Program (BSAP) was initiated in 2015 with the intent of improving public access for bighorn sheep hunting on private lands in Colorado through the formation, or continuation of partnerships with private landowners.
-Partnerships like these have proven effective in the ranching for wildlife (RFW) program for a variety of species.
-Read the History of the RFW Program.
+Similar partnerships like these have proven effective in the ranching for wildlife (RFW) program for a variety of species as well.

 Bighorn sheep licenses are limited in number, but in high demand.
 The BSAP program helps to increase hunting opportunities for bighorn sheep in Colorado and provides residents a unique opportunity to hunt on private ranch land normally closed to the public.
 Through this program, hunters can play an important role in assisting CPW and landowners in managing bighorn sheep populations on private lands.